 Tomorrow is day twenty eight for Len’s pain.
 If you can pray and know how, please do.

-Video of Len Miskulin’s eviction from the Peace Camp, opposite from the Parliament, in London (video link provided by George Rolph).
+Len Miskulin’s eviction (sorry, that link no longer functions, and a copy of the video is not available at the Internet Archive) from the Peace Camp, opposite from the Parliament, in London (video link provided by George Rolph).

 I am sure that quite a few of us can say: There, but for the grace of God, goes I.